 You can also use your mobile device to check how much data you have used, and how much you have left in your billing period.
 Depending on your provider, this may differ, but this can generally be found in your phone’s Settings, under Data or Data Usage.
 Note that these data trackers usually begin tracking on the day that you activate your mobile phone, so they are not necessarily in line with your billing period.

 One of the most common mistakes made when a user signs up for a streaming service is that they do not proactively research how much data they are currently using.
 As a result, they go way over their allotted amount for the month.

 If you don’t have unlimited Internet or data, you should check with your Internet service provider to see if you may need to upgrade your plan, or what the costs will be if you go over your monthly data limit.
 Many providers now allow you to monitor your data usage, and will send you a warning when you get close to going over your monthly limit.

-If you think you have the data under control, check out our review of HBO Now to determine if this streaming service will meet your needs.
+If you think you have the data under control, check out our next tutorial: a review of HBO Now to determine if this streaming service will meet your needs.